 Honeypots are networks or devices designed to look like legitimate systems.
 They look and feel just like a valid part of a computer network.
 But these devices are actually hacker bait.

 Set up a honeypot, and you can lure hackers into a research environment.
 You'll watch everything an attacker does, and those insights can help you build an even stronger system for your company.

 A honeypot is a piece of hardware or software used to detect or study attacks from hackers.
 It functions just like a valid piece of equipment.
 But it's not tied to deeper or sensitive structures within your organization.
 Any information entered into the honeypot is contained, and all the data is gathered for research and security purposes.

 You can't use a honeypot to block undesired traffic or activity, and no legitimate work should happen on that device.
 Instead, you'll use it solely to understand how an attack on your system might progress.

 Imagine you're asked to defend Utah's state computer systems, which endure as many as 300 million hacking attempts per day.
 The more you know about the people trying to steal data, the better you can do your job.

 You could, in theory, wait for a hacker to tap into a legitimate part of your system.
 You could watch that person carefully, and you could hope that you'll contain the damage before it goes too far.
 When the attack is over, you can patch the holes that allowed the breach.

-Or, you could set up an experiment and watch a hacker with virtually no risk.
+Or, you could use a honeypot to set up an experiment and watch a hacker with virtually no risk.

 The very first honeypot study happened in 1991.
-A hacker stumbled into a server, and the administrators watched him carefully for more than a month.
-The data gathered was simply priceless, and since then, computer experts all around the world have become intrigued with the idea.
+A hacker gained access to a server, and the administrators watched him carefully for more than a month.
+Since then, computer experts all around the world have become intrigued with the idea.